jpgmv1998/reproducible_paper_template/README.md

 Software: Focused on empirical projects that use mostly R. Tested using R version 4.3.0 and RStudio 2023.03.0+386 "Cherry Blossom" for Windows.

 Disclaimer: This project aims to incorporate reproducible workflows gathered from multiple sources based on the author's personal preferences, needs, and limitations.
+It was not tested using different R versions or on other OS systems.

 Feedback and suggestions are welcome to improve this project.